 Finally, the e-residency card must be picked up in person, and there are only select pick-up locations around the world.

 Given the country’s passion for technology, it’s no surprise that Estonia has a vibrant startup scene.
 The country ranks third in Europe for startups per capita, and Estonian students are twice as likely to pursue IT careers than the OECD average.

-In fact, first-graders are taught how to code and, in 2000, Estonia declared Internet access a human right.
-Startups such as Skype, TransferWise, Taxify, and Kazaa got their start in Estonia, and the country has generally embraced the burgeoning world of cryptocurrencies.
+In fact, first-graders are taught how to code and, in 2000, Estonia declared internet access a human right.
+Startups such as Skype, Wise (formerly Transferwise), and Kazaa got their start in Estonia, and the country has generally embraced the burgeoning world of cryptocurrencies.

 The government network uses blockchain technology, known as KSI, and the blockchain startup WePower hopes to tokenize Estonia’s power grid.
-Self-driving cars can legally drive on Estonian roads, and there’s a special school for robotics, known as Roboversity.
+Self-driving cars can even legally drive on Estonian roads.

 For a tiny nation of 1.3 million residents, these developments are impressive.
 For more on the Estonian startup scene, check out Startup Estonia, a government initiative that provides local training and support.

 Some entrepreneurs and investors may be interested in the Startup Visa, and publicly viewable data on Estonian startup history is available to everyone.
 There are quite a few accelerators, such as Buildit, Elevator Startups, and Startup Wise Guys as well.

 For remote and freelance workers, there are at least 15 coworking spaces, such as LIFT99, Spring Hub, and sTARTUp HUB, in Estonia.
 One of the more interesting resources is Telliskivi Creative City, which is the largest creative center in the country.